 La Plaza, Inc. is grateful to the Lumina Foundation for Education for its generous support which made it possible to compile and distribute this vital information to the thousands of Latino students in Indiana seeking post-secondary education.

-La Plaza also acknowledges USA Funds for continuing to make the Tu Futuro project possible through its funds.
+La Plaza also acknowledges the generous sponsors who make the Tu Futuro program possible through its funds.
 Special thanks also to Aprenda Más of Learn More Resource Center for their Spanish translation of the general information pages.

-We wish to acknowledge La Plaza's education specialists who help compile and write this guide.
+We wish to acknowledge La Plaza's education team who help compile and write this guide.